 Before turning to the Genesys DX solution, NatWest Group used an entirely manual process to field a huge amount of customer inquiries.
 And any data from these interactions was captured in an Excel file.
 If an agent didn’t know the answer to a question, they’d have to stop their workflow to speak to a team manager, and then return to the customer with an answer.
 This time on hold frustrated customers and translated into increased customer support costs for the company.

-NatWest Group needed an intelligent knowledge management platform to help contact center agents resolve customer issues more efficiently.
+NatWest Group needed an intelligent knowledge management platform to help contact centre agents resolve customer issues more efficiently.

 The company’s top strategic goals were: